salvatore-lorenzo/quantum-palermo-home/content/news/TOPNESS2025/index.md

         }
     </style>

 <body>

 <div class="container my-5">
         <header class="text-center mb-5">
-            <h1>BLINH2025</h1>
+            <h1>TOPNESS2025</h1>
             <p class="small">This Conference is hosted at the</p>
             <h4>ETTORE MAJORANA FOUNDATION AND CENTRE FOR SCIENTIFIC CULTURE</h4>
             <p class="small">FOUNDER: A. ZICHICHI</p>
             <p class="small">as part of the</p>
             <h2>INTERNATIONAL SCHOOL ON NONEQUILIBRIUM PHENOMENA</h2>
             <p>Directors of the School: A. Lanzara, G. M. Palma, B. Spagnolo</p>
-            <h2 class="text-primary">Beyond Linearity: Frontiers in Non-Hermitian Many-Body Physics</h2>
+            <h2 class="text-primary">Non-Equilibrium Phenomena, Topology, Superconductivity, and Superfluidity</h2>
-            <p>Directors of the Course: F. Balducci – P. Brighi – F. Ciccarello <br> A. Nunnenkamp – F. Roccati</p>
+            <p>Directors of the Course: R. Citro, C. Guarcello, D. Valenti</p>
-            <p>Dates: 14 – 18 December 2025</p>
+            <p>Dates: 27 April - 1 May 2025</p>
         </header>
         <section class="mb-5">
             <p>
-            The workshop aims at bringing together experts in the fields of non-Hermitian and quantum many-body physics to discuss recent advancements and future prospects at their intersection.
-The central goal of the workshop will be to delve into non-Hermitian physics beyond the linear regime.
+                This conference brings together leading experts from around the world to explore cutting-edge topics in condensed matter physics, including non-equilibrium phenomena, topological materials, superconductivity, and superfluidity.
+Special attention will be given to dynamic phase transitions, exotic superconducting states, and the interplay of topology and correlations in novel materials.
+The event provides a unique platform for fostering collaboration between theorists and experimentalists, sharing the latest advances, and inspiring innovative applications.
+Sessions will include invited talks, poster presentations, and focused discussions to engage participants and promote new ideas.
             </p>
         </section>
 <p class="text-center">
-<a class="lead" href="../../">Back</a></p>
+<a class="lead" href="/news">Back</a></p>
 </div>
 </body>
 </html>